phoebe-project/phoebe2-docs/api/phoebe.logspace.md

 (`base` to the power of `start`) and ends with ``base ** stop`` (see `endpoint` below).

+.. versionchanged:: 1.16.0
+Non-scalar `start` and `stop` are now supported.

 Parameters
 ----------
-start : float
+start : array_like
-``base ** start`` is the starting value of the sequence. stop : float
+``base ** start`` is the starting value of the sequence. stop : array_like
 ``base ** stop`` is the final value of the sequence, unless `endpoint` is False.
 In that case, ``num + 1`` values are spaced over the interval in log-space, of which all but the last (a sequence of